Ana Hickmann: TV host

 In 2004, she accepted the invitation of the Brazilian TV network Rede Record to present a fashion segment in the TV show Tudo a Ver, hosted by journalist Paulo Henrique Amorim.
 From 2005 to 2009, she co-hosted the daytime TV show "Hoje em Dia" ("Nowadays"), next to Britto Jr and Eduardo Guedes on Rede Record.

 In 2009, she started hosting her own TV show, replacing Eliana on Tudo É Possível ("Everything is Possible"), on Sunday afternoons, also on Rede Record.
-In 2012, she hosted the reality show Top Model, o Reality, which was part of her show Tudo É Possível and inspired by Brazil's Next Top Model and America's Next Top Model, in which 14 models lived with Hickmann in her house in Itu, São Paulo, and the winner would sign a contract with the agency Way Model Management and a contract of R$150.000,00 to be the face of Ana Hickmann's brand for one year.
+In 2012, she hosted the reality show Top Model, o Reality, which was part of her show Tudo É Possível and inspired by Brazil's Next Top Model and America's Next Top Model, in which 14 models lived with Hickmann in her house in Itu, São Paulo, and the winner would sign a contract with the agency Way Model Management and a contract of R$150,000 to be the face of Ana Hickmann's brand for one year.
 Hickmann was not a judge on the contest, and she only served the role of a host.

 From 2012 to 2014, she co-hosted the daytime TV show Programa da Tarde ("Afternoon Program") on Rede Record, (with Britto Jr and Ticiane Pinheiro).
 One of the regular guests on her show was the magician Mario Kamia, who performed a range of tricks and illusions.
 Some of Kamia's illusions involved using Hickmann as his assistant, including dividing her into three in the Zig-Zag Girl and sawing her in half using a Buzz Saw.

-Since 2015, she co-hosts Hoje em Dia alongside César Filho, Ticiane Pinheiro and Renata Alves.
+Since 2015, she co-hosts Hoje em Dia alongside Celso Zucatelli, Ticiane Pinheiro and Renata Alves.